abrr-fhyz/tutorAgent/README.md

 ## Deployment

-The application can be deployed to:
+The application is deployed to:
 - Railway

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact